jacobhtkh/crop-disease-detector-web-app/README.md

 ## Usage

 1. Click **Choose Files** and select up to 6 crop images
+2. For each image, optionally select a crop from the dropdown — or leave it on **Get crop name from filename** to detect it automatically
-2. Click **Analyse Images** to send them to the API
+3. Click **Analyse Images** to send them to the API
-3. Results show the top 5 predictions per image with confidence scores
+4. Results show the top 5 predictions per image with confidence scores

 **Supported crops:** Corn, Potato, Rice, Wheat

-**Tip:** Including the crop name in the filename (e.g. `corn-field.jpg`) improves classification accuracy.
+**Tip:** When using automatic detection, include the crop name in the filename (e.g. `corn-field.jpg`) so the API can identify the crop correctly.

 ---